Updated November 28, 2020

 Itchy skin in cats is usually caused by either:

 Now have a look at the picture at the start.
-It shows the most common patterns seen for these three causes in 500 cats.
+It shows the most common patterns seen for these three causes in 502 cats (reference below).
 The colours indicate the percentage of cats in each group that were affected in that area.

 - light blue is 0-20%